000miix/DailyGrapher/README.md

 ### Options:
 entity: should be a valid and existing calendar entity ID (Tested with google calendar).

-entities: should be a list of valid calendar entity IDs.

 hide_full_day_events: (boolean) I recommend not showing full day events.